anvaka/npmrank/README.md

 # sample

 Please refer to the [sample](https://github.com/anvaka/npmrank/tree/master/sample) folder to see output of this application.
+You can also visit online page to search packages by keyword and sort results by pagerank: http://anvaka.github.io/npmrank/online/

 # local development